ShashankSinha98/Mini-Bazaar/README.md

 # Mini-Bazaar

 This is a general ordering application with material design pattern using firebase database.

+For Paytm payment gateway integration, [click here](https://developer.paytm.com/docs/v1/android-sdk/)

 <br/>